top of page

 How to incorporate progressive overload in your workout

 If your aim is to build muscle and burn fat effectively and efficiently, then progressive overload needs to be your best friend.
 Without it, you're basically running on a treadmill (forever) – lots of movement but not getting very far.
-Think of it this way, would you rather continue to do the same exercises or workouts week after week simply to stay active without seeing or feeling net new results OR enhance your current exercises and workouts by integrating progressive overload and seeing and feeling new results in as little as 4 weeks?
+Think of it this way, would you rather continue to do the same exercises or workouts week after week simply to stay active without seeing or feeling net new results OR enhance your current exercises and workouts by integrating progressive overload and seeing and feeling new results in as little as 6 weeks?

 Now, let's talk about the kind of results you can expect by embracing progressive overload in your strength training routine.
 Picture this: increased muscle strength, improved endurance, enhanced muscle tone, stronger bone density and, yes, a faster metabolism to burn fat efficiently, as an ongoing result.

 So, how do you actually start incorporating progressive overload into your training?
-I’ll share with you the secrets to integrating progressive overload training that goes into the building blocks of all of my custom client programs.
+I’ll share with you the secrets to integrating progressive overload training that goes into the building blocks of all of my programs.

 Fully remote progressive overload program